By Mayo Clinic Staff

 - A new area of thickening along or near the mastectomy scar

-A regional breast cancer recurrence means the cancer has come back in the lymph nodes in your armpit or collarbone area.
-Signs and symptoms of regional recurrence may include:
+A regional breast cancer recurrence means the cancer has come back in the nearby lymph nodes.

-A distant, or metastatic, recurrence means the cancer has traveled to distant parts of the body, most commonly the bones, liver and lungs.
-The signs and symptoms may include:
+A distant (metastatic) recurrence means the cancer has traveled to distant parts of the body, most commonly the bones, liver and lungs.

 - Difficulty breathing